 A society forged by the cataclysms of Portuguese colonization

 Inhabited for more than 600 centuries, Brazil endured a turbulent history from the time of its colonization.
 Eviction of Amerindian culture, widespread use of slavery and unbalanced development are its major upheavals.
-Examining these frequently help to better understand a society where economic and racial issues are at the forefront.
+Examining these frequently helps us to understand Brazilian culture and society, one where where economic and racial issues are at the forefront.

 For many years, a fragmented history

 The official history of Brazil begins with the identification of the coast and the creation of colonies by the Europeans.
 It has the advantage of relying on detailed documentation, created by the first explorers and by the religious brotherhoods charged with the evangelization of the natives.
 It implicitly considers the Amerindian period preceding it as negligible.
 Long associated with primitive peoples “without law, without faith, without a king”, this Brazilian “pre-history” actually surprises scholars by its political and social complexity.
 Several archaeological works carried out in the Rio Xingu region accelerated its rediscovery in the 1990s.
 These discoveries reveal a civilization with a very hierarchical organization, keen to rationally exploit the fertile lands, fortify its cities and observe advanced religious rites.

 In Brazil, an important influence of history in social inequalities